ojipadeson/NLP-SST-AdvanceBert/README.md

 ## Tips
 * It seems that dev loss is not a suitable indicator to decide training process, such as learning rate, early stopping and so on.

+* The approximate size of each model.pth: Bert: 1.3GB; Albert: 2.4GB; Roberta: 1.5GB; Xlnet: 4.2GB.
+Be careful with the disk space.

+* On device K80, the average training time: Albert: 1.5h(20min/epoch); Other: 1h(4min/epoch).
+You can change early stopping or epoch parameter according to this.

 ## LICENSE
 ### It's a repo for NLP class project